Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Many dairy products

 Giving your child a gluten-free diet can take some getting used to.
 Your child’s food can’t come into contact with gluten.
 So all of your child’s meals will have to be prepared with separate utensils.
 This includes knives, cutting boards, toasters, and storage containers.
 It also means being extra careful at restaurants, parties, and anywhere you aren’t preparing your child’s food yourself.
-Gluten can also be found in a variety of non-food products.
+Gluten can also be found in a variety of nonfood products.
 Accidental ingestion can occur with products such as shampoo, lotion, makeup, glue, and soap.
 Some medicines also contain gluten, so ask your child’s health care provider what medications your child can’t take.
 One way to help avoid accidental exposure is for the whole family to go gluten-free.
 This can save you time and energy, and reduce your child’s risk of exposure to gluten.

 Getting used to your child’s gluten-free lifestyle can be a strain on the whole family.
 Your child may be upset about feeling different from friends or siblings.
 School events, parties, and holidays are times when your child might worry about not getting favorite foods.
 And your child’s siblings may resent strict controls over food in the house.
 If you face problems like these, a celiac disease support group can help (see box below).
 Support groups offer tips on making your child’s gluten-free lifestyle easier on the whole family.
 You may also wish to have all family members tested for celiac disease.